LorrTheo/PowerBI/Projects_Unable_to_Share.md

 # The Following Projects I cannot share
 **These projects are under DLP / Acceptable Use and cannot be shared publicly**
+Each header represents a department, Primary Bullet is a PowerBI Report, Sub-Bullets are additional details where helpful

  ### Finance & Revenue Operations
    - Accounts Receivable